mvestola/panttipullo-react-native/README.md

 In addition to Google Play store release, you can use [Expo app release](https://expo.io/@mvestola/Panttipullo) with Android but Play Store version is preferred.

 This application will not be released in Apple Store because it is too expensive.
 In addition, due to [limitations made by Apple](https://blog.expo.io/upcoming-limitations-to-ios-expo-client-8076d01aee1a), you can not use Expo app release with iOS.
 So sorry, no easy way to run this application in iOS, thanks to Apple.
-If you want to use this application with iOS, you have build the application yourself by checking out the code and then run it with Expo client, for example.
+If you want to use this application with iOS, you have to build the application yourself by checking out the code and then run it with Expo client, for example.

 ## Documentation